canonical/rockcraft/docs/how-to/use-flask-extension.rst

 this behaviour can be tailored to either specifically include or exclude files from the Flask project directory in the ROCK image.

-To include only select files from the project directory in the ROCK image, append the following part to ``rockcraft.yaml``:
+You can include and exclude files from the project directory in the ROCK image by using the standard prime declaration on the specially-named ``flask/install-app`` part.
+For example, to include only select files:

 .. code-block:: yaml